Project-3 : Movie Genre Film Still (Advanced Creative Compositing)

 Questions about any of the terminology above?
 Find it on the art vocabulary list.

-Based on your collection of imagery, sketch out at least three different compositions with pencil and paper.
+Based on your collection of imagery, sketch out at least three different potential compositions with pencil and paper.
 These can be very rough sketches and are intended to provide noncommittal ideas of how to reorganize visual information from your multiple images into one cohesive piece.
 Do not forget that you should change aspects of the images as you draw (such as scale, perspective, color, value, elimination/masking of image sections).
+Remember, these do not have to be sophisticated masterpieces, but spend time on them and do your very best to illustrate what you hope to display and communicate.
+For instance, do not make the equivalent of “stick figure” drawings…make a real effort even if you don’t feel confident in your sketching abilities.

 Start Compositing in Photoshop